uiratan/uiratan/README.md

-I am a professional who always seeks to improve my knowledge and contribute to creating or evolving the products and processes of the companies I work for.
-Currently, I have more than 20 years of experience working with systems development in the most diverse languages and more than 10 years working with process management.
+I have more than 20 years of experience working with systems development in the most diverse languages and more than 10 years working with process management.
 I have been a servant of the federal judiciary in Brazil for 17 years.
 Right now, I'm looking for opportunities where I can use my knowledge to develop the best solutions on the market.

 <div align="center">